4 Truth Ministry

 By David Sheldon

-In order to accurately interpret its meaning, we must answer some key questions.
-As we go through each of the following questions, please see the corresponding chart.
+To accurately interpret its meaning, we must answer some key questions.
+Refer to the chart as we navigate through each of the following questions.

 Seventy Weeks of Daniel